DylanLawless/DylanLawless.github.io/_topic/statistics/altman_bland_sensitivity_specificity.md

 </div>

-The proportions of patients who are correctly "diagnosed" by the scan
+The proportions of patients who are correctly "diagnosed" by the scan are:
 * Disease signs and abnormal liver
 	- 258 true positives
 * No signs and healthy liver